 We cannot:

-There are a number of circumstances where GPs are entitled to remove patients from their list for example, when a patient moves away from the Practice’s area, or when the professional relationship between doctor and patient has broken down.
+There are a number of circumstances where GPs are allowed to remove patients from their list – for example, when a patient moves away from the Practice’s area, or when the professional relationship between doctor and patient has broken down.
 You should normally be given a written warning before being removed from the list and given reasons for why you are being removed.
 You should not normally be removed from a Practice list simply because you have made a complaint.

 Complaints about NHS out-of-hours services should normally be directed to the relevant Health Board in the first instance (see below for contact details).